Drill chuck key 1/2" with 15/64" pilot

 Look at any marking on the chuck to see if it provides any information.

-The first number for chuck key is not its outer diameter, but the maximum diameter of a drill bit that the chuck will take (did not know)
+In case you did not know, the first number for chuck key is not its outer diameter, but the maximum diameter of a drill bit that the chuck will take.

 ˅˅˅ Additional valuable information is available at one of the links below: ˅˅˅